 End your tour in Fez

 If you'd prefer, you can choose to finish your tour being dropped off in Fez instead of Marrakesh.
 This option will incur a supplementary charge of 70 euros per person (for a minimum of 2 people).
 If you choose this option, the itinerary of your last day will be different: on the way to Fez you will pass through Tafilalt, Rissani, Azrou and Ifrane, and visit the monkey forest, where you'll be able to meet the monkeys and even feed them.
-You'll arrive in Fez in the late evening.
+The journey may take place with a driver who speaks English, French, or Spanish, depending on availability, and you'll arrive in Fez in the late evening.

 There are two options: standard (2-3 stars) and luxury (4 stars).
 With the first option you'll stay in a standard category hotel in Dades and a standard camp in Mergouza.
 The second option doesn't change the Dades accommodation, but means you will stay in a luxury category camp.